SIakovlev/CarND_Term1_P3/writeup_template.md

   * blur them with Gaussian filter and change their colormap to YUV:
   ![alt text][image3]

- Once image preprocessing done for training data it should be done for simulator data as well, therefore I have added the following    changes to `drive.py` script file:
+ Once image preprocessing finished for the training data it had to be done for simulator data as well, therefore I have added the following changes to `drive.py` script file:
  ```python
  ...
  image = Image.open(BytesIO(base64.b64decode(imgString)))